 Under the Lemon Law buyback process, you must be able to demonstrate that your vehicle has “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original new-car warranty.
 Nonconformities significantly restrict the safety, use or value of the vehicle.
 A defect does not have to be expensive or life-threatening to be covered by the lemon law — it simply must compromise the safety or use of the vehicle.

 Here’s a quick primer on how the buyback works:

 The process starts by sending a demand letter to the manufacturer.
 A lemon law attorney in Los Angeles can do that on your behalf.
 You will have to show that you made “reasonable attempts” to have a dealership or mechanic repair your vehicle, so keep all receipts, work orders and used parts from each one of your repair appointments.
-State law does not precisely define “reasonable number of attempts,” but there are some guidelines.
-California law says you may have an eligible lemon law claim in the following circumstances:
+State law does not precisely define “reasonable attempts,” but there are some guidelines.
+The Lemon Law in California says you may have an eligible lemon law claim in the following circumstances:

 As you can see, there are several specific qualifications you must meet to file a lemon law claim.
 Find out more in: The Lemon Law Claims Process.
 If your attorney can prove all these things, then the manufacturer can be forced to buyback your lemon.